raivynrosas/raivynrosas/README.md

 - 👀 I’m interested in game development and animation
 - 🌱 I’m currently learning Raylib, Golang, C Language
 - 💞️ I’m looking to collaborate on Games
-- 📫 How to reach me @raivyn.rosas@my.utsa.edu
+- 📫 How to reach me raivyn.rosas@my.utsa.edu
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: My goal in life is to own a sphynx cat